sobodda/Google-Apps-Script-Vacation-Calendar/README.md

 Out of the box, pattern matching for `sick`,  `vacation`,  `conference/training`, or just 'out' (the default)

-To test, invite the email address to an event and then run automateGone - you should see an event created on the second calendar
+To test, invite the email address to an event and then run `automateGone` manually - you should see an event created on the second calendar